MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-testframework/1-set-up.md

 ms.author: v-ryansyed
 ---

-# Power Query SDK test framework part 1 - set-up
+# Power Query SDK test framework part 1 - Set-up

 This multi-part reference covers the set-up and running of a standard suite of tests for Power Query connector developers.
-This reference is meant to be followed sequentially to ensure that your environment is set-up for testing your extension connector.
+This reference is meant to be followed sequentially to ensure that your environment is set up for testing your extension connector.

 In this section, you: